OSC/ood-documentation/develop/_sources/how-tos/app-development/app-sharing.rst.txt

 .. figure:: /images/app-sharing-2.png
    :align: center

-If Eric shares the git repo path or URL with Bob, Bob can clone this into his home directory if he is enabled as a developer.
+If Eric shares the git repository path or URL with Bob, Bob can clone this into his home directory if he is enabled as a developer.
 This is called "Source Code Sharing".

-Eric can share this app with Bob by selecting "My Shared Apps" and cloning the MATLAB repo to deploy ``~efranz/ondemand/share/matlab``
+Eric can share this app with Bob by selecting "My Shared Apps" and cloning the MATLAB repository to deploy ``~efranz/ondemand/share/matlab``

 .. figure:: /images/app-sharing-3.png
    :align: center